michalkolos/rc-sbus-reader/README.md

 # rc-sbus-reader
-A service that reads serial messages encoded with SBUS protocol from UART.
+A simple program that reads serial packages encoded with SBUS protocol sent to serial port.
+Works on Raspberry Pi and FrSky SBUS compatible radio receiver.